 [snip]

 Of course, I’m not claiming that this high degree of flexibility is an unalloyed benefit (because there are plenty of plausible syntactic variations that wouldn’t Do The Right Thing so obligingly).
-But in all those cases, the resulting error message is guaranteed to be clear and helpful, because any Perl 6 error message that is LTA (“Less Than Awesome”) is officially considered to be a bug!
+But in all those cases, the resulting error message is guaranteed to be clear and helpful, because any Raku error message that is LTA (“Less Than Awesome”) is officially considered to be a bug!

-* Perl 6 has a long--but gentle--learning curve.
+* Raku has a long--but gentle--learning curve.

 * It's perfectly okay to write "baby Perl".